apache/arrow-site/committers.md

   questions, improving usability, reducing technical debt, helping with CI, verifying releases, debugging in strange environments, etc.

-* Consistent, significant, and sustained contributions in the Arrow community, typically on the order of 6 months or more.
+* These contributions to the project should be consistent in quality and sustained over time, typically on the order of 6 months or more.

 * Assistance growing the size and health of the community via constructive and respectful interactions with the rest of the community.
 Maintaining a